 “So whoever does an atom’s weight of good will see it, And whoever does an atom’s weight of evil will see it.”

-And the 6th Successor of the religion of Islam, Imam Jafar al-Sadiq pbuh had said
+And the sixth Successor of the religion of Islam, Imam Ja’far Al-Sadiq pbuh said:

 “Love for others whatever you love for yourself and dislike for others what you dislike for yourself.”